Free Money: Finland Becomes First Major Country To Test Universal Basic Income

 Universal basic income is an idea that goes back centuries, and was even advocated for by one of America’s founding fathers, alongside the idea of American independence from England.
 In 1776, Thomas Paine published “Common Sense“, a pamphlet that proposed both U.S. sovereignty and a basic income grant for all citizens.

-Although the system been debated academically for decades, in recent years it has begun to be taken more seriously as more jobs become threatened by automation.
+Although universal basic income been debated academically for decades, in recent years it has begun to be taken more seriously as more jobs become threatened by automation.
 With advances in technology, it no longer makes sense to insist that every adult spend the majority of their time at work simply as a means of survival.
 Instead, as automation enables productivity to climb ever higher, the necessity of human input will certainly become increasingly obsolete, potentially leaving millions without a source of income in the coming years.

 MLK's proposed solution to poverty was a GUARANTEED INCOME. #BasicIncome This was inspired by @0rf ' MLK Day Basic Income Action in DC. pic.twitter.com/IWEWMaKisw